fractalqb/texst/README.md

 …
 ```

-To solve this one can set a global segment line after the preamble and
+To solve this one can set a global mask line after the preamble and
 between reference text specifications.
 For our example one would
 write: